When I enjoy a book, I just look to share my enthusiasm with my friends and readers. A good book can deliver so much pleasure to the reader

 There is a discussion of "Deadwood Dick" and also an incident with Billy the Kid.

 Today the Mount Moriah Cemetery in Deadwood, South Dakota is a tourist attraction due to its "celebrity graves" including Wild Bill Hickok and Calamity Jane.
 But after reading Pioneer Days you will find the colorful and sometimes truly tragic back story of how many of Mount Moriah's residents got there.
 Many of these people were previously unknown to me, but their biographies are fascinating.

-What is even more eye opening is how the pioneers dealt with an overcame adversity.
-They used extreme ingenuity in the ways they built dwellings, gold mining equipment and survived.
+What is even more eye-opening is how the pioneers dealt with and overcame adversity.
+They used extreme ingenuity in the ways they built dwellings, gold mining equipment, and survived.

 Food was not always easy to come by.
 The cattle drives that we see in Westerns are the way fresh meat was brought across the county to remote areas without farms.
 In the case of a remote area, such as Deadwood, it's a necessity.
 Yes, they could hope for a successful hunt of wildlife, but they are competing with each other and the Native Americans for those food sources.

 Not only are characters given vivid biographies throughout the book, but the last chapter sums up the individuals in dedicated chapters.
-If ones knows there ancestors lived in Deadwood or that area of South Dakota, it might be possible to trace information.
+If one knows their ancestors lived in Deadwood or that area of South Dakota, it might be possible to trace information about them.